-As some of the Company's Non-executive Directors near the end of their tenure, the Company has approved a succession plan with respect to the Board that it believes facilitates the optimal injection of new skills and thinking while retaining the wealth of corporate knowledge to support the long-term strategic direction of the Company.
-As part of this plan, Nigel Garrard was appointed to the Board as a Non-executive Director in March 2020.
-Mr Garrard brings considerable skills and experience to the Board.
+The Company has in place a succession strategy with respect to the Board that it believes facilitates the optimal injection of new skills and thinking while retaining the wealth of corporate knowledge to support the long-term strategic direction of the Company.
+The Governance Committee will continue to consider the forward skill and experience requirements of the Board within the context of the succession strategy.